MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-preview-and-customize-app-manifest.md

     :::image type="content" source="../assets/images/teams-toolkit-v2/teams-toolkit-v5/zip-app-package.png" alt-text="Screenshot shows the zip app package for local or azure.":::

 1. You can also upload zip app package from **Solution Explorer** section, right-click on **MyTeamsApp2**.
-In this scenario the project name is MyTeamsApp2.
+In this scenario, the project name is MyTeamsApp2.

 1. Select **Teams Toolkit** > **Zip App Package**, then select either **For Local** or **For Azure**.